 - Previous mentors have shared positive feedback on being able to help a fellow member and that they also learned new skills from the mentoring relationship, such as leadership, active listening, and hard skills that they were able to learn from their mentee.

-- Share your experience with others and include your experience on your resume and LinkedIn profile.
+- Share your experience on your resume and LinkedIn profile.

-page and check the “decline” button next to the specific request.16) What if I’m going to be on vacation or unavailable for a period of time?
+page and check the “decline” button next to the specific request.15) What if I’m going to be on vacation or unavailable for a period of time?

 Go to the Enroll as a Mentor